terra-money/docs/docs/Reference/Terra-core/Module-specifications/spec-oracle.md

 - type: `int64`
 - default value: `BlocksPerYear` (1 year window)

-The number of blocks during which seigniorage reward comes in and then is distributed.
+The number of blocks during which oracle rewards from swap fees comes in and then are distributed.

 ### Whitelist